Sermons

 30 October 2016

-Quite often when I attend a Lutheran function I have to explain how a person with a surname like mine ended up, not just in the Lutheran Church but as a Pastor of the Lutheran Church.
-Surnames are an important heritage of the Lutheran Church because it identifies you with a particular family line that… Read more
+Quite often when I attend a Lutheran function I have to explain how a person with a surname like mine ended up, not just in the Lutheran Church but as… Read more

 Being made right before God